karmab/kcli/docs/index.rst

 Configuration
 =============

-If you only use local Libvirt, *no additional configuration* is needed.
+If you plan to use local Libvirt, *no additional configuration* is needed.

 Kcli configuration is done in ~/.kcli directory, that you need to manually create.
 It will contain: